iliaamiri/happly-coding-challenge/README.md

 example:

 📝 Notes: Even if you don't set the `DB_DATABASE` to sqlite, the CLI will ask you and does things for you.
+But make sure you give the absolute path if you see any errors.

 ```js
 DB_CONNECTION = sqlite